 This makes eating enough protein pretty easy if your diet has no restrictions.
 If your diet does have restrictions, buying a suitable protein powder tends to solve the problem.

 Whey protein is cheaper than chicken and fantastic for building muscle.
-However, there are many great types of protein powders.
+There are many great types of protein powders.
 For example, pea + rice protein powder is great for people who have problems with processed dairy or prefer avoiding animal products.

 Is It Healthy to Eat More Protein?